aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 The following objects will be used as you create the resources in the console for this module:

-* `Wild_Rydes_DynamoDB_Get.json` - This is the policy needed in order to read from DynamoDB using our the `tickets-get.js` Lambda functions
+* `Wild_Rydes_DynamoDB_Get.json` - This is the policy needed in order to read from DynamoDB using the `tickets-get.js` and `health-check.js` Lambda functions
-* `Wild_Rydes_DynamoDB_Put.json` - This is the policy needed in order to write to DynamoDB using our the `tickets-post.js` Lambda function
+* `Wild_Rydes_DynamoDB_Put.json` - This is the policy needed in order to write to DynamoDB using the `tickets-post.js` Lambda function
-* `Wild_Rydes_DynamoDB_Replication.json` - This is the policy needed in order to use DynambDB Streams to replicate to a second region using the
+* `Wild_Rydes_DynamoDB_Replication.json` - This is the policy needed in order to use DynambDB Streams to replicate to a second region using the `replicate.js` Lambda function
 * `replicate.js` Lambda function to replicate new DynamoDB records to our failover region
 * `health-check.js` - Lambda function for checking the status of our application health
 * `tickets-get.js` - Lambda function triggered by API Gateway to put application data into DynamoDB